Natural Treatment for PTSD (Post Traumatic Stress Disorder)

-This photograph is of Veteran Perry Hopman who as a medic serving in Iraq.
+This photograph is of Veteran Perry Hopman who is a medic serving in Iraq.
 He suffered Blast Force Injuries.

 He relies on 22 medications daily to keep the nightmares and pain at bay.

 - Endocrine support: Significant amounts of research show that stress impacts the body.
-In fact acute trauma will cause endocrine changes that differ from chronic stress.
+In fact, acute trauma will cause endocrine changes that differ from chronic stress.
 Looking at your endocrine system can give clues to how the body is physiologically out of balance and treating this can help promote healing.
-A specific example are the adrenal glands.
+A specific example is the adrenal glands.
 The adrenal glands are involved in the “fight/ flight” response.
-Patients who endure chronic have higher output of a stress hormone from the adrenal glands called cortisol.
-Cortisol is involved in many other metabolic processes, and after chronic stress the adrenal glands production of cortisol shifts or decreases causing symptoms.
-Examples of symptoms of low cortisol: Blood sugar regulation issues, fatigue, insomnia, dizziness upon standing up, blood pressure regulation issues, anger, anxiety and more.
+Patients who endure chronic have a higher output of a stress hormone from the adrenal glands called cortisol.
+Cortisol is involved in many other metabolic processes and after chronic stress the adrenal glands’ production of cortisol shifts or decreases causing symptoms.
+Examples of symptoms of low cortisol: Blood sugar regulation issues, fatigue, insomnia, dizziness upon standing up, blood pressure regulation issues, anger, anxiety, and more.

 - Gut Health: It is widely accepted that dopamine, adrenaline, noradrenaline, and serotonin are key neurotransmitters, and are incredibly important when it comes to managing your mood, motivation, focus, and emotional state.
 Interestingly, dopamine, adrenaline, noradrenaline, and serotonin are produced not just in the brain, but they are produced in the peripheral nervous system as well.